-The immunisations usually suggested for this safari are:
+The immunisations usually suggested for the countries visited on this safari are:

 - Yellow fever Vaccination must not be left any later than 10 days prior to departure and you must be able to show proof i.e. carry your certificate of vaccination with you.

 - Typhoid

 - Polio

 - Tetanus

 - Hepatitis A (three months)

 - Meningitis

 - Diphtheria

 - Tuberculosis

 - Other Suggested Immunisations Hepatitis B, rabies.